 - Does Not Like Spam: Alfred brings Batman a tray of finger sandwiches.
 Bruce proceeds to ask Alfred if he remembers what he used to do with his finger sandwiches when he was a kid.

 Alfred: Indeed I do.
 I spent three days plunging that toilet.

 Batman: Exactly.
 I'll pick up something while I'm out.

-- Everyone Has Standards: The Joker finds Carnage tasteless and disgusting while Carnage is freaked out by the Joker's willingness to pull a Taking You with Me simply out of spite.
+- Even Evil Has Standards: The Joker finds Carnage tasteless and disgusting while Carnage is freaked out by the Joker's willingness to pull a Taking You with Me simply out of spite.
 Also, the Joker found Kasady's desire to get straight to killing boring and Kasady hated the Joker's fondness for theatrics.

-- Eviler Than Thou: Carnage and the Joker get along great (as Carnage puts it, they both "get the joke" that life is meaningless and madness is the only sane responsenote ) up until it comes time for them to enact an Evil Plan, at which point they begin arguing over how to go about doing it.
+- Eviler than Thou: Carnage and the Joker get along great (as Carnage puts it, they both "get the joke" that life is meaningless and madness is the only sane responsenote ) up until it comes time for them to enact an Evil Plan, at which point they begin arguing over how to go about doing it.
 Carnage just wants to Paint the Town Red, something which the Joker derides as being both lazy and boring, while Carnage calls the Joker's plot (tainting charitable donations with a Hate Plague that'll activate when the gifts are opened on Christmas morning) too slow, contrived, and impersonal.